AsureNetwork/crowdsale/packages/crowdsale/contracts/README.md

 # Contracts requirements

+## TGE Paper
+This document outlines important details about the upcoming ASR Token Generation Event (TGE), the purpose of the ASR token, and the legal requirements to participate in the ASR TGE.

+[Asure Network TGE Paper][asure tge].

 ## Bug Bounty Program
 To minimize risk and identify potential vectors of attack we launched a bug bounty program before the Crowdsale begins.
 The bug bounty payouts for hackers will focus on major attacks: